precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

   - Removed callback functions `vertexCallback` and `postAction` from `PythonAction` interface.
   - Removed timewindowsize from the `performAction` signature of `PythonAction`.
 The new signature is `performAction(time, data)`

-- We removed the Broyden acceleration.
-Use IMVJ for Broyden-like acceleration instead.
+- We removed the plain `Broyden` acceleration.
+You could use `IQN-IMVJ` instead, which is a [multi-vector Broyden variant](http://hdl.handle.net/2117/191193).

 ## Language bindings